wasim47/django-drf-email-scheduler/README.md

 1. install the latest version of Python and Django
-2. Install Django rest framework by following DRF documentation: https://www.django-rest-framework.org/#requirements Also, you can setup virtual environment to work:
+2. Install Django rest framework by following DRF documentation: https://www.django-rest-framework.org/#requirements Also, you can setup the virtual environment to work:

   To set the environment run this command:
   **py -m venv env**